Namdev: Compilations

 The Adi Granth of Sikhism includes a compilation of 61 songs of Namdev.
 However, of these only 25 are found in surviving Namdev-related manuscripts of Rajasthan.
 Winand Callewaert suggests that Namdev's poems in the Adi Granth and the surviving Rajasthani manuscripts are considerably different musically and morphologically, but likely to have evolved from a very early common source.

 Anamnetic authorship

 Of thousands of Abhang poems credited to Namdev, 600 - 700 are probably authentic.
 The other poems are attributed to Namdev, in a phenomenon Novetzke calls, "anamnetic authorship".
 The later compositions and their authors hid the true authorship purposefully and collectively over the 14th to 18th centuries, a period described in Maharashtra culture as the dark age.
 This was a period of Muslim conquest and repression of Hindus under the Delhi Sultanate and the Mughal Empire.
 The literary works not composed by Namdev, but attributed to Namdev were partly a product of this historical suffering and political situation in Deccan region of India.
-Some of the poetries of another Poet named Vishnudas Namadev who lived in 15th century are also attributed to this Namadev, the Saint.
+Some of the poetries of another Poet named Vishnudas Nama Dev who lived in 15th century are also attributed to this Namadev, the Saint.
 This includes the popular Marathi Aartis of Vithoba "Yuge Atthavis" & "Yei O Vitthale".